mifi/SimpleInstaBot/README.md

 ## FAQ

-- Q: Can I run it on multiple accounts at the same time?
-- A: No, currently you would need multiple PC's or multiple VMs for that.
-See [#27](https://github.com/mifi/SimpleInstaBot/issues/27)
 - Q: Can I run it on multiple accounts (but not at the same time)?
 - A: Yes, just log out, and then log in to your other account instead.
 Followed/liked etc will be remembered.